 Your child's speech-language pathologist also may touch your child's face as he or she makes certain sounds or syllables.
 For example, your child's speech-language pathologist may use his or her hands to help your child round his or her lips to say "oo."

-- Your child's speech-language therapist will focus on speech drills, such as asking your child to say words or phrases many times during a therapy session.
+- Speech drills.
+Your child's speech-language therapist will focus on speech drills, such as asking your child to say words or phrases many times during a therapy session.

-- Your child will be asked to listen to the speech-language pathologist and to watch his or her mouth as he or she says the target word or phrase.
+- Sound and movement exercises.
+Your child will be asked to listen to the speech-language pathologist and to watch his or her mouth as he or she says the target word or phrase.
 By watching the speech-language pathologist's mouth, your child also sees the movements that go along with the sounds.

-- Your child will most likely practice syllables, words or phrases, rather than isolated sounds, during speech therapy.
+- Speaking practice.
+Your child will most likely practice syllables, words or phrases, rather than isolated sounds, during speech therapy.
 Children with CAS need practice making the movements from one sound to another.

 Speech practice at home